mailcheck/mailcheck/README.md

 Mailcheck.defaultTopLevelDomains.push('com.au', 'ru') // extend existing TLDs
 ```

+#### Recognized endings versus correction targets ####

+The existing `topLevelDomains` option supplies correction targets.
+The IANA
+recognition list is an implementation detail, not a new public option or default
+property.
+Replacing correction targets does not discard internal recognition.

+All configured domains and endings should be lowercase.
+Option arrays replace
+the corresponding defaults, so concatenate the defaults when extending them.
+Exact suffixes in `topLevelDomains` also receive protection; use that same
+existing option for custom endings.
+An ending outside the fuzzy correction list
+does not justify inventing a provider/ending combination.

 Customization
 -------------

 The Mailcheck jQuery plugin wraps Mailcheck.
 The prime candidates for customization are the methods
-`Mailcheck.findClosestDomain` and `Mailcheck.stringDistance`.
+`Mailcheck.findClosestDomain` and `Mailcheck.sift4Distance`.

-Mailcheck currently uses the [sift3](http://siderite.blogspot.com/2007/04/super-fast-and-accurate-string-distance.html) string similarity algorithm by [Siderite](http://siderite.blogspot.com/).
+Mailcheck currently uses the [sift4](https://siderite.blogspot.com/2014/11/super-fast-and-accurate-string-distance.html) string similarity algorithm by [Siderite](http://siderite.blogspot.com/).
 You can modify the inbuilt string distance function, or pass in your own when calling Mailcheck.

 Since Mailcheck runs client side, keep in mind file size, memory usage and performance.

 Tests
 -----

-Mailcheck is tested with [Jasmine](https://jasmine.github.io/).
-Run `npm test` from the command line to run the test suite.
-Alternatively, you can Load `spec/spec_runner.html` in your browser.
+With Node 20.19+:

+- `npm test`: run the existing vendored Jasmine core specs and the new correctness
+  cases against both source and minified builds.
+No install is needed for these tests.
+- `npm run test:types`: check strict CommonJS, ESM, browser-global, and opt-in jQuery
+  type fixtures, including expected compile errors (requires dev dependencies).
+- `npm run build`: regenerate `src/mailcheck.min.js` with the pinned esbuild version.
+- `npm run build:check`: fail if the checked-in browser build is stale.

+Install dev dependencies with `npm install` before building or checking types.
+The original `spec/spec_runner.html` remains available for browser Jasmine tests.
+The Node tests exercise the browser/AMD/jQuery adapter in an isolated JavaScript
+context, not a real browser.

 Contributing
 ------------